A strata scheme is a building, or collection of buildings, where:

 A lot owner effectively owns the airspace (and anything included in the airspace) inside the boundary walls, floor and ceiling of the lot.

 Lot airspace may include balconies and courtyards.
 Everything within the airspace must be maintained at the owner's cost.

-The owners corporation must look after common property and do all repairs, unless it decides by special resolution that it is inappropriate for a particular item and its decision will not affect the safety or appearance of the strata scheme.
-This includes replacing and renewing common property when needed.
+The owners corporation is responsible for looking after common property and doing all repairs, This includes replacing and renewing common property when needed, unless it decides by special resolution that it is inappropriate for a particular item and its decision will not affect the safety or appearance of the strata scheme.
+For further information, see the Repairs and maintenance page on the Fair Trading website.